 MIT ChemE Facts & Figures

-- In 2017, for the 29th consecutive year, US News & World Report gave its top rankings to both our graduate and undergraduate programs among the nation’s chemical engineering departments.
+- For 2023-24, for 35 consecutive years, US News & World Report gave its top rankings to both our graduate and undergraduate programs among the nation’s chemical engineering departments.

-- In 2017, for the 7th straight year, MIT Chemical Engineering has been ranked first in the world by QS World University Rankings.
+- For year 2024, for the 12th straight year, MIT Chemical Engineering has been ranked first in the world by QS World University Rankings.

 - More than 10% of our alumni are senior executives of industrial companies.